Guowen-xu/guowen-xu.github.io/_pages/about.md

 What's News
 ======
-- 2023.05.09 our paper titled "PriFR: Privacy-preserving Large-scale File Retrieval System via Blockchain for Encrypted Cloud Data" got the **Best Paper Awared (1/110)** of IEEE BigDataSecurity 2023!!
+- 2023.05.09 our paper titled "PriFR: Privacy-preserving Large-scale File Retrieval System via Blockchain for Encrypted Cloud Data" got the **Best Paper Award (1/110)** of IEEE BigDataSecurity 2023!!
 Congratulations to my academic brother Dr. Haor Ren.!!

 - 2023.04.25 One paper  accepted by **International Conference on Machine Learning(ICML)**!
 - 2023.03.21 One paper  accepted by **IEEE Transactions on Dependable and Secure Computing (TDSC)**!